Prometheus-X-association/lrs-gateway/docs/design-document.md

 Using the personas, user stories, user flow, and data flow from the DAPO-X use case, we established several test scenarios.

-**Simple User**

-**S1: Learner installs PLRS**

-- Cozy Cloud application catalog

-  - Button: Install PLRS app on Cozycloud

-  - User clicks on the button => PLRS home page => Configure the PLRS => Next step

-  - Popup: Do you have a personal data intermediary (PDI)?

-    - YES => Next step

-    - NO => Redirect to Data Intermediary => Create Vision trust account => Configure consent profile => Next step

-  - LMS => enter the credential of your PLRS

-**S2: User triggers in external app (e.g. LMS) the transfer of their data from external app to PLRS (can be one-time transfer or regular transfer e.g. every week)**
+**User triggers in Constellation the transfer of their data from external app to PLRS.
+It is a one time transfer.**

-- Button on the external app: share my data

-- User clicks on button

-  - Enter the credential of your PLRS

-  - Popup => Select which learning statements want to share

-  - Popup => Select if you want to schedule a one-time transfer or regular transfer

-  - Popup: Would you accept to export your learning records to your PLRS?

-    - YES => Next step
+- The learner completes the "Test d'entrée en formation" activity on Constellation : https://constellation.inokufu.com/mod/quiz/view.php?id=374
+- It scores 6/10.

+- He finishes the "Introduction aux Data Spaces" course and obtains the certificate of completion : https://constellation.inokufu.com/course/view.php?id=25

-    - NO => Do nothing.
-Redirect to LMS
+- He exports his data to his PLRS (in LMS frontend)

-  - Click on the button to start the transfer of data from external app to the PLRS

-  - Go to PLRS home page => See their data visualization updated with newly imported data
+Validation : This scenario is validated if the PLRS shows statements of learning.
+In particular these 3 statements :
+- The student completed the "Test d'entrée en formation".
+- The student graded the certificate.
+- The student completed the "Introduction aux data spaces" course.

-**S3: User triggers in PLRS the transfer of their data from external app to PLRS (can be one-time transfer or regular transfer e.g. every week)**
+**User triggers in Constellation the transfer of their data from external app to PLRS.
+It is a regular transfer (every week)**

-- Button on the PLRS: add source

-- User clicks on button
+-

-  - Popup => Connect your external source => Enter the credential of your external source (LRS)

-  - Popup => Select if you want to schedule a one-time transfer or regular transfer

-  - Click on the button to start the transfer of data from external source to the PLRS
+**User triggers in PLRS the transfer of their data from Contellation to PLRS.
+It is a one time transfer**

-  - Go to PLRS home page => See their data visualization updated with newly imported data
+-

-**S4: User triggers in PLRS the transfer of their data from PLRS to an external app (e.g. LMS)**
+**User triggers in PLRS the transfer of their data from Contellation to PLRS.
+It is a regular transfer (every week)** -

-- PLRS Home page

-  - Button: share my data with an external app

-  - Popup => Enter the credential of your external source (LRS)

-  - Popup => Select if you want to schedule a one-time transfer or regular transfer

-  - Click on the button to start the transfer of data from PLRS to external source
+**User triggers in PLRS the transfer of their data from PLRS to Constellation** -

-  - Go to external app home page => See your personalized recommendation updated with newly imported data

-**Admin User**

-**A1: Admin of Edtech/LMS provider user flow**

-- LRS parameters page

-  - Button: Connect LRS to DAPO-X

-- User clicks on the button

-  - Button: Enter the credential of your PDC => Connect your external source (LRS)

-**A2: Organization joins Use case on the data space**

-- Vision Trust registration page

-  - Create Vision Trust account => Deploy PDC => PDC home page => Configures the connector

-  - LRS parameters page => Write the link to the learner PLRS

-  - Button: Import data

-  - User clicks on the button to import data to the selected PLRS